 Is there any part of the Best of Europe tour that still gives you a "wow" feeling?

 You're a tour guide, so you're gone for a while each summer.
-How do you handle being away from your wife and three children?
+How do you handle being away from your family?